Transport is an important part of keeping independent and staying in your own home.

 Blind and partially-sighted people can travel at any time of the day and some companions can travel free of charge.
 Visit the disabled travel enhancements page for further details.

 National Express and National Rail offer discount cards (for young people, seniors and those who meet their disability criteria) which saves a third off regular fares.
-For more information and to check for money-saving offers, visit the following pages:
+For more information visit the following pages:

 If you receive certain benefits and allowances, you may be entitled to apply for an exemption or reduction in paying vehicle tax.
 The GOV.UK website has more details.